Kasey LynchJanuary 11, 2023

 Apply the same candidate experience ideology to your employee experience to improve retention and foster loyal brand advocates.

-6. Improve engagement and retention with a talent marketplace
+8. Improve internal sourcing and mobility with a talent marketplace

 The best-fit candidate for an open position might already be part of your organization.
 Upskilling existing talent is a great way to support internal mobility and employee development while meeting company needs.